rstark1989/discord-bot/.github/ISSUE_TEMPLATE/other.md

 name: Other
 about: Use this for any other issues.
 PLEASE do not create blank issues.
 title: "[UNKNOWN]"
-labels: type: unknown, status: triage
+labels: "type: unknown", "status: triage"
 assignees: nhcarrigan
 ---